 It’s not often we write about Turkish desserts or sweetie goodness on this blog because neither of us has a particularly sweet tooth.

-However, as Ramazan Bayramı is once more upon us and, as this is the time when people tend to indulge in foods of the sugary variety, now seems like the perfect time to just celebrate a few Turkish desserts you might come across when in Turkey…because even if we don’t eat them, we still take photos of them.
+However, Ramazan Bayramı is once more upon us and, as this is the time when people tend to indulge in foods of the sugary variety.

 Some Turkish desserts (or just downright sugary indulgent snacks) have appeared on the blog before.
 Others are photos that have never seen the light of day here.

-Well, for those of us that much prefer a steak to a cake, we often resort to taking photos of other people’s – friends’ – forays into the world of high sugar intensity.
+Well, for those of us that much prefer a steak to a cake, we often resort to taking photos of friends’ forays into the world of high sugar intensity.

 Tasty Turkish Desserts